Dumfries House: Earl of Dumfries

 In 1635, the estate was purchased from the Craufords by William Crichton, 2nd Earl of Dumfries (1598–1691).
 The estate, and the title, passed via his daughter to his grandson William Dalrymple-Crichton, 5th Earl of Dumfries and 4th Earl of Stair (1699–1768).
 He commissioned the Adam brothers to design a new house for the estate.

-Dumfries House was designed and built between 1754 and 1759, by Scottish architects John and Robert Adam, although the style of the house is more in keeping with John Adam's other work.
+Dumfries House was designed and built between 1754 and 1759, by Scottish architects John and Robert Adam; the style of the house is more in keeping with John Adam's other work.
 Robert Adam oversaw construction until his departure on the "Grand Tour" of Europe.
-As such it represents an early independent work by the Adam Brothers, who had taken over the architecture business of their father William Adam on his death in 1748.
+The House is an early independent work by the Adam Brothers, who had taken over the architecture business of their father William Adam on his death in 1748.
 The house is a Palladian design, with a three-storey central block connected to smaller pavilions by linking wings.
-A master mason who worked as a contractor at Dumfries House was James Armour, father-in-law of the poet Robert Burns.
+James Armour, father-in-law of the poet Robert Burns, was a master mason who worked as a contractor at Dumfries House.